BOARD OF DIRECTORS

 Learn More About Bex Pellicano

-Currently serving as the Executive Director at the Pellicano Family Foundation that she and her husband Vic founded in 2022 after Oracle acquired his tech company, Bex is deeply committed to philanthropy and community development.
-Through her role, she spearheads initiatives aimed at uplifting underprivileged individuals and families, providing them with access to education, healthcare, and essential resources.
+Currently, as the Executive Director at the Pellicano Family Foundation, a philanthropic venture founded by her and her husband Vic in 2022 after Oracle acquired his tech company, Bex is deeply dedicated to community development and philanthropy.
+In her role, she leads initiatives focused on empowering underprivileged individuals and families by providing access to education, healthcare, and essential resources.

-In addition to her professional responsibilities, Bex dedicates a significant portion of her time to raising her four boys and instilling in them the same values that have guided her own journey.
-She believes that family is the cornerstone of a strong community and works tirelessly to create a nurturing environment for her children.
+Beyond her professional pursuits, Bex allocates a substantial amount of her time to raising her four boys, imparting the same values that have guided her own journey.
+She firmly believes that a strong community is built on the foundation of a strong family, and she actively works to create a nurturing environment for her children.

-Passionate about giving back, Bex actively volunteers in the local community, engaging in various projects and programs that address social issues and promote equality.
-Her dedication to service has earned her respect and admiration from those around her, as she consistently demonstrates a genuine desire to improve the lives of others.
+Driven by a passion for giving back, Bex engages in active volunteer work within the local community, participating in various projects and programs aimed at addressing social issues and promoting equality.
+Her commitment to service has garnered respect and admiration, showcasing her authentic desire to enhance the lives of those around her.

 Alisa Williams